sanjib/go-tdd/README.md

 > most programs don't need complete control, so Go provides a built-in append function that's good for most purposes

 > re-slicing a slice doesn't make a copy of the underlying array

+## 5. structs, methods and interfaces

+- consider table-driven tests where the data can be used to drive the tests
+- interfaces with possible tests of different data are good candidates for table-driven tests

+Quotes:

+> In Go interface resolution is implicit.
+If the type you pass in matches what the interface is asking for, it will compile.